Configuration API in Drupal

 More information

-In this tutorial, you'll learn how to add a property to a configuration entity in Drupal.
-Previously, we created a configuration entity called Transcode Profile and learned about the files and code that compose a configuration entity.
-Now, we'll add a new property called codec to this configuration entity and learn some new concepts in the process.
+In this tutorial, you'll learn how to add a property to a configuration entity type in Drupal.
+Previously, we created a configuration entity type called video_preset and, using Drush, scaffolded the files and code to define a custom configuration entity type.
+Now, we'll add a new property called codec to this configuration entity type and update the code we created in the previous tutorial.

-In order to add this new property to our custom configuration entity, we'll need to update our schema file, configuration entity forms, the entity list builder class, and add getter and setter methods to our main TranscodeProfile class.
+To add this new property to our custom configuration entity type, we need to update our schema file, configuration entity forms, the entity list builder class, and add getter and setter methods to our ConfigEntityType class.

 More information